Last Updated on by

 401(k)s are the retirement account that American are most familiar with.
 Employers offer 401(k)s as a benefit to employees, who can have money sent to the account straight from their paycheck.

 As an incentive to save, the government allows savers to deduct 401(k) contributions from their income when calculating taxes.
+How much you can save will depend on your income.

 Some employers use the quality of their 401(k) as a way to draw employees in and keep them with the company.
 One tool they use is 401(k) matching.